 - Half of the population – a full 50 percent – will be diagnosed with a mental disorder at some point in their lifetime

-- Mental illness, conditions like depression and anxiety and addiction, are the third most common cause for hospitalization among adults aged 18 to 44
+- Mental illness, conditions like depression and anxiety, and addiction, are the third most common cause of hospitalization among adults aged 18 to 44

 - On average, people living with serious, untreated mental health conditions lose their lives 25 years earlier than their family members or friends